Avs take on Ducks, seek to extend winning streak

 Now, with two games to go before a nine-day break, Colorado is riding a six-game winning streak and is playing like the team that won it all last year.

-The Avalanche will go for their seventh straight victory when they host the Anaheim Ducks on Thursday night in Denver.
+The Avalanche look to continue their winning ways when they host the Anaheim Ducks on Thursday night in Denver.

-Colorado has won its past four games without All-Star defenseman Cale Makar in the lineup.
-Makar has an upper-body injury and is skating with the team, but the Avalanche are being cautious with him.
-They did not practice on Wednesday or hold media availability, so Makar’s status for Thursday’s game hasn’t been revealed.
+Colorado has won its past four games without All-Star defenseman Cale Makar (upper body), who will return to the lineup against Anaheim.
+The reigning Norris and Conn Smythe Trophy recipient admitted it was difficult to see his team compete without him.

+“That’s kind of a tough thing for me,” Makar said.
+“You watch your team go to battle, and you want to be with those guys.
+I love, obviously, playing hockey.
+So anytime I’m watching my team play it’s not a fun time.
+It’s not ideal to be out right now.
+I don’t look at it as in terms of I need that rest.
+It’s more so I want to be playing.
+It’s just a really unfortunate thing that happened, and I’ve just been trying to grind to get back.”

 Colorado has been dealing with injuries to top players all season — captain Gabriel Landeskog has yet to play — and has relied on its depth, especially at forward.